 Quick Facts: Dropping a Course

-If you wish not to use WebAdvisor you may also use a paper process to drop a course.
+If you do not wish to use WebAdvisor you may also use a paper process to drop a course.
 To do this you must obtain an Undergraduate Course Request form, complete all requested information, and submit it to Enrolment Services, UC Level 3 (North End).
 The form is available on the Office of Registrarial Services website and in hard copy from one of Enrolment Services, UAIC, your program counseling office.
-NOTE: If you do not submit the form to Enrolment Services the course will NOT be dropped from your record!
+NOTE: If you do not submit the completed form to Enrolment Services the course will NOT be dropped from your record!

 Types of Courses